 Homebrew is a package manager that "installs the stuff you need that Apple (or your Linux system) didn't."
-It's very useful for install packages like node, git, wget, yarn, ffmpeg, youtube-dl, etc.
+It's a very useful collection of software packages, developer tools, and command line tools like node, git, wget, yarn, ffmpeg, youtube-dl, etc.

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 If you haven't already installed Xcode, Homebrew may prompt you to install Xcode Command Line Tools.
 You will need to do this to get Homebrew installed.
 Press the Return key to continue.

 The Homebrew installation process will now begin.
 This could take a few minutes.